-- Go low: You starting price should be half of the price you are actually willing to pay.
+Go low: Your starting price should be half of the price you are actually willing to pay.
 The vendor will then give you a price, lower than the original.
 Be prepared to go back and forth a few times.
 You will soon find a deal that you both like.

-- Hesitate: If the seller’s final offer it too high, hesitate and look worried.
+Hesitate: If the seller’s final offer is too high, hesitate and look worried.
 Then tell them that you’re going to look around while you think about it.
 The vendor will probably start up the bargaining again.
 Remember, they are also there to make a profit.

-- Be polite: Always thank the vendor, and even offer a handshake.
-If you form some kind of a relationship, you might get a better deal on other items in the future.
+Be polite: Always thank the vendor, and even offer a handshake.
+If you form some kind of relationship, you might get a better deal on other items in the future.